thenicktorres/thenicktorres/README.md

 -  I have a German Shepherd!
 -  From GA but consider Brazil to be home
 -  I love soccer and played it since I was 6
+-  I love social dancing!
 -  My fav soccer team is FC Barcelona 🔵🔴🟡
--  Hobbies: Gym, soccer, ✝️, cooking, hiking, lego building
+-  Hobbies: Gym, Soccer, ✝️, Cooking, Hiking, Salsa/Bachata Dancing, Lego building, Offroading

 ---